 Teyonah Parris has also been confirmed to star.
 The Dear White People and Empire actress will play an adult version of Monica Rambeau, the daughter of Maria (Lashana Lynch) in Captain Marvel.
 Interestingly, in the comics, Rambeau becomes the second Captain Marvel and even the leader of the Avengers for a time.
 Could Carol Danvers have some competition?

-And finally, at D23 it was revealed that two more Marvel Cinematic Universe stars – Ant-Man and the Wasp’s Randall Park, aka Agent Jimmy Woo, and (bizarrely) Kat Dennings, who played Jane Foster’s (Natalie Portman) assistant Darcy Lewis in the first two Thor movies.
+And finally, at D23 it was revealed that two more Marvel Cinematic Universe stars will be making a return – Ant-Man and the Wasp’s Randall Park, aka Agent Jimmy Woo, and (bizarrely) Kat Dennings, who played Jane Foster’s assistant Darcy Lewis in the first two Thor movies.

 We’ll level with you now: we don’t know an awful lot at this stage.
 Although Marvel has announced that the series will take place after the events of Avengers: Endgame, not a lot of other details have been given.
-And it doesn’t help that other reports suggest the series will take place in the 1950s, suggesting time travel could be a key component of the show, or some alternate-reality conjuring courtesy of Wanda.
+And it doesn’t help that the clips and posters shown so far suggest the series will take place in decades past, implying time travel could be a key component of the show, or some alternate-reality conjuring courtesy of Wanda.